-Across the country, the COVID-19 pandemic has caused all but essential businesses to shutter their doors.
-Grocery stores, pharmacies, and gas stations remain open, but gyms, salons, and other retail stores are still closed in most states.
-And while regular doctor’s offices continue accepting patients, there’s another type of doctor’s office you may not have thought about yet: the dentist.
+Across the country, the COVID-19 pandemic caused all but essential businesses to shutter their doors.
+Grocery stores, pharmacies, and gas stations remained open.
+And now gyms, salons, and other retail stores are slowly reopening according to state and local guidelines.
+But while regular doctor’s offices continue accepting patients, there’s another type of doctor’s office you may not have thought about yet: the dentist.
 What will the new normal at dentital offices look like during COVID-19?

 RELATED: Subscribe to the Dr. Oz newsletter for wellness tips, recipes, and exclusive sneak peeks from The Dr. Oz Show.

 On March 16, 2020, the American Dental Association (ADA) recommended that dentists restrict their practices to essential services — basically, urgent and emergent care.
 This meant you could get a procedure done if you’re in severe pain or a tooth is at risk of dying, but your semi-annual cleaning was probably canceled.

 Now that states are beginning to open up, it’s time for dentists to consider resuming normal functionality as well.
 In preparation for this, the ADA has put together a Return to Work Interim Guidance Toolkit for its members.
 Last updated on July 23, 2020, the Toolkit offers tips and guidelines for dentists to follow as they reopen their practices.
 In a time when we’re all wearing masks to prevent the spread of disease, it may feel weird to go to an appointment in which you keep your mouth open most of the time.
 So, here’s what you need to know about these guidelines and how you should prepare for your next dental appointment: